Europe stocks slip as Fed jitters eclipse M&A fever

 Recent talk that the Fed might turn hawkish, possibly by dropping its commitment to keeping interest rates low, has pushed up U.S. Treasury yields.

-Shares in Standard Life lost 0.7 percent and Aberdeen Asset Management fell 0.4 percent.
+Shares in Standard Life were down 1 percent and Aberdeen Asset Management down 0.7 percent.

-According to a closely watched survey by Bank of America Merrill Lynch, uncertainty surrounding the outcome of the referendum has sent investors in British assets heading for the exits.

-BofA-Merrill, which polled 202 fund managers controlling assets of $556 billion between Sept 5-11, said the UK was among investors’ least-loved market in September.
+Thomas Cook sank 6.4 percent after the British holiday operator highlighted a slowdown in bookings in its German market, which accounts for about a third of group revenues.

 Europe bourses in 2014: link.reuters.com/pap87v